 - 1. Evidence that the new program is within the scope of the institutional mission - 2.
 Description of the analysis undertaken to determine need for the new program - 3.
 Evidence of official approval by the governing board - 4.
 Evidence of sufficient fiscal and physical resources to support and sustain the new program and an analysis of fiscal impact on the institution's budget as well as plans for sustainability - 5.
-Evidence that the program is designed to meet student needs - 6.
-Description of how outcomes of the needs will be assessed - 7.
-Description of how the program will be reviewed compared with other programs, including the achievement, assessment, and improvement of student learning outcomes (SLOs) and achievement - 8.
-Description of how expertise in this new field is to be acquired in order for a quality curriculum to be developed - 9.
-Evidence of sufficient and qualified staff for the program; description of processes for hiring and evaluating staff - 10.
-Description of the process for creating and revising curriculum for the program - 11.
-Description of program course requirements - 12.
-Description of student support services for the program - 13.
-List of prerequisites and admission requirements - 14.
+Evidence that the program is designed to meet student needs; description of how outcomes of the new program will be assessed - 6.
+Description of how the program will be reviewed compared with other programs, including student achievement, assessment, and improvement of student learning outcomes (SLOs) - 7.
+Description of how expertise in this new field is to be acquired in order for a quality curriculum to be developed - 8.
+Evidence of sufficient and qualified staff for the program; description of processes for hiring and evaluating staff - 9.
+Description of the process for creating and revising curriculum for the program - 10.
+Description of program course requirements - 11.
+Description of student support services for the program - 12.
+List of prerequisites and admission requirements - 13.
 Evidence of labor market analysis that includes wage/salary data and opportunities for employment